guizlet/backend-awesome-weather/README.md

 * Json file `openweathermap_3_days_forecast_2019_02_12.json`: the mock response of OpenWeatherMap APIs.

 ## src/main/test
-* Java class `LowestHumidityExampleTest.java` and `AverageHighTemperatureExampleTest`: unit tests.
+* Java class `LowestHumidityExampleTest.java` and `AverageHighTemperatureExampleTest.java`: unit tests.

 # About code and API responses
 * Responses from MetaWeather or OpenWeatherMap are mocked in this repo.
 There will be no actual API calls when the code is executed;